 Although the official date is the first Friday in February, Give Kids A Smile events can be scheduled throughout the year.
 To take advantage of this program or volunteer your services, visit the ADA website.

 Even if you’re not taking part in this event, we have another way you can help kids smile: Teach them to love the dentist.
 Get your child started on the right foot by making a dentist appointment before he or she turns 1 year old (or six months after the first tooth erupts).
+As a parent, looking into something as simple as kids dentistry could give you the answers you need to get your kids excited and informed about going to the dentist.
+As this is important for their oral health, the sooner they start looking after their teeth, the better it will be for them as they get older.
 This first visit serves as an “icebreaker” to help the dentist become a familiar face to your child.
 It also helps you and your child understand what happens at pediatric dental appointments.
 The dentist can provide guidance on age-appropriate oral hygiene, nutrition, baby bottle and pacifier use, teething, normal growth and development, and other advice that can get your child on the way to a lifetime of good oral health.

 Of course, it is important to find an office that meets your needs.
 Look for an office that is parent and child friendly and welcomes your child at an early age.
 Some dentists specialize in pediatric dentistry.
 If yours does not, ask to see how familiar and comfortable they are with seeing toddlers.